pierangeloc/ray-tracer-zio/pres/deckset.md

 ---

-^ Now that we have a live implementation of our AT, let's see if we can run our rotation
+^ Now that we have a live implementation of our AT, let's see if we can run our rotation (forgetting about the Log module for a moment)
-### Affine transformations - running
+### Transformations - running

 [.code-highlight: 1]
 [.code-highlight: 1-2]